alexwatts/spread/README.md

     testImplementation 'io.github.alexwatts:spread:1.0.1'

 #### Usage
-You can define a spread of values to be injected into test objects via constructor/factory method/mutatator methods.
+You can define a spread of values to be injected into test objects via constructor/factory method/mutatator methods or public fields.

 For example, for a range of <code>LocalDateTime</code> values incrementing by hour: